kimruddock/pawelgrzybek.github.io/_posts/2018-01-29-whats-new-in-ecmascript-2018.md

 ## Unicode property escapes in regular expressions by Mathias Bynens

 Currently there is no way to access Unicode character properties natively in JavaScript regular expressions.
-This proposal adds Unicode property escapes of via `\p{…}` and `\P{…}`.
+This proposal adds Unicode property escapes via `\p{…}` and `\P{…}`.

 ```js
 const regexGreekSymbol = /\p{Script=Greek}/u;